Answers to common questions about eCredit:

 How long do I have to complete my work?

-Course work must be completed within the 10-week session during the school-year (after-school, two days a week).
+Course work must be completed within the 10-week session during the school-year (after-school, two days a week for two hours each day).
 This 10-week window does not include holidays.
 No extensions will be given.

-During the summer, it is 3-weeks long (Monday-Friday).
+During the summer, it is a 3-weeks long completion window (yet we meet every day for three hours, Monday-Friday).

 Is this an online course or a face-to-face course?